robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 Tweets are a wonderful medium for learning a language.

 1. They are short
-2. They are written in everyday language
+2. They are very often written in everyday language
 3. There are plenty of them (and they are cheap to source!)
 4. They cover a wide variety of interests (music, sport, technoloy, the news..)